mjh508/mark-hurlstone.github.io/about.md

 ## Contact details

-School of Psychology <br>
+Department of Psychology <br>
-University of Western Australia <br>
+Lancaster University <br>
-35 Stirling Hwy <br>
-Crawley WA 6009 <br>
+Lancaster <br>
-Phone: +61 (0)8 6488 3249 <br>
+LA1 4YF <br>
-Email: <a href="mailto:mark.hurlstone@uwa.edu.au">mark.hurlstone@uwa.edu.au</a>
+Email: <a href="mailto:mark.hurlstone@lancaster.ac.uk">mark.hurlstone@lancaster.ac.uk</a>

 ## Biography

 I completed my undergraduate degree in Psychology at the University of Leicester (2001-2004) before completing a Master's degree in Reading, Language, and Cognition (2005-2006) followed by a PhD on short-term memory (supervisors: Graham Hitch and Alan Baddeley, 2006-2010), both at the University of York.
-After post-doctoral stints at Cardiff University, working on auditory distraction (with Rob Hughes and Dylan Jones, 2011-2012), and The University of Western Australia (with Carmen Lawrence and Steve Lewandowsky, 2012-2014), working on climate change communication, I became a Lecturer at The University of Western Australia (2014-2020), where I now hold an Adjunct Lectureship.
-In July 2020, I will take up a Lectureship in the Department of Psychology at Lancaster University.
+After post-doctoral stints at Cardiff University, working on auditory distraction (with Rob Hughes and Dylan Jones, 2011-2012), and The University of Western Australia (with Carmen Lawrence and Steve Lewandowsky, 2012-2014), working on climate change communication, I became a Lecturer at The University of Western Australia (2014-2020).
+In July 2020, I took up a Lectureship in the Department of Psychology at Lancaster University.

 ## Research interests